 In this Guide

-Since the level 4 national lockdown on 5th January, Scotland has also seen much stricter COVID-19 wedding restrictions put in place.
-The pre-lockdown Level 4 rule allowing up to 20 people attend a wedding or civil partnership ceremony has now reduced to just five, and it should also be noted that the venue capacity must allow for 2m social distancing between attendees.
+Before 26th April the number allowed to attend a wedding or civil partnership ceremony is five, and the venue capacity must allow for 2m social distancing between attendees.
 The limit of five, which includes the couple, witnesses and officiant, is increased to six if an interpreter is required.

 These limits apply for all ceremonies, regardless of where they are taking place.
 Although ceremonies can take place inside a private dwelling the Scottish government advises this should only happen when it is not possible for it to take place outside or in a public venue.